 Many buyers hire business consultants to recommend potential acquisitions to them, and advise on the terms of a potential deal.

 If you are acquiring a business, the departing owner should be your most trusted advisor throughout this process.

 After all, they are as likely to want a smooth transition during this process as anyone.

 Many buyers choose to retain the departing owner in an advisory role in the months following a sale.
 In many cases, you’re essentially working as partners during this period.
-If you can’t trust the departing owner to give advice on the running of your new business, it’s probably not the right purchase for you.
+If you cannot trust the departing owner to give advice on the running of your new business, it’s probably not the right purchase for you.

-If you’re looking to acquire a new financial practice, Succession Link can help you choose the best opportunity for you, via our extensive database of experienced individuals looking to sell up.
+If you’re looking to acquire a new financial practice, Succession Link can help you choose the best opportunity for you, via our extensive database of experienced individuals looking to sell and merge.
 Click the link to learn more about how Succession Link allows you to easily connect with these professionals and strike a deal.